MiRacLe-RPZ/redmine_ldapserver/README.md

 redmine_ldapserver
 ==================

-Authentication for external applications (such as zabbix) with redmine credentials
+Authentication for external applications (such as zabbix or jenkins) with redmine credentials

 Installation and usage